 Ultimately, your cabinets should match your house, Green advises.

-If you imagine selling your home in the near- or medium-term, understand that your kitchen renovation may affect the sale.
+If you imagine selling your home in the near- or medium-term, understand that your kitchen renovation may also affect the sale.